 In fact, adult students have certain advantages over traditional students when they study abroad.
 You have more life experience, and can gain deeper insight into the culture and politics of the host country.
 Plus, because you have had experience in the workforce, you will understand the value of developing skills such as cross-cultural communication.

-· Research what people in your host country that are your age do and where they live.
+- Research what people close to you age in the country you will be studying in and the areas they may live.
 For example, do they work?
 Take care of their children and/or parents?
 Live alone or with extended family?